AtelierSoude/OpenRepairPlatform/README.md

 Integration tests are run using a Docker image containing a chrome Selenium installation and a VNC server.
 It is possible to debug the tests using a local VNC client that connects to the VNC server in the Docker container, that allows to graphically see what the selenium test is doing on the site.

-To install the VNC client:
+To install the VNC client on your local computer:

 `sudo apt-get install krdc`